-Students who are placed on first academic suspension from SWT at the end of the spring semester will be reinstated by the registrar on first-semester probation for the following fall semester if they (1) attend both summer terms at SWT, (2) pass nine semester hours, and (3) earn a 2.00 GPA on all work attempted in both terms or the student will be removed from probation if the SWT GPA is 2.00 or greater at the end of the second summer term.
+Students who are placed on first academic suspension from Texas State at the end of the spring semester will be reinstated by the registrar on academic probation for the following fall semester if they (1) attend both summer terms at Texas State, (2) pass nine semester hours, and (3) earn a 2.00 GPA on all work attempted in both terms or the student will be removed from probation if the Texas State GPA is 2.00 or greater at the end of the second summer term.

 Readmission Following a First Academic Suspension.
-At the end of the one semester period for a first academic suspension, students may apply for re-admission to SWT (refer to Program D in the Admissions section).
-Students who re-enter SWT following an academic suspension do so on academic probation.
+At the end of the one semester period for a first academic suspension, students are automatically reinstated and may register for the subsequent semester.
+Following an absence from Texas State of one year or more, students may apply for readmission to Texas State (refer to Program D in the Admissions section).
+Students who re-enter Texas State following an academic suspension do so on academic probation.
 For specific regulations, refer to paragraph on "Academic Probation".
-If the SWT GPA is not raised at the end of the first probationary semester, or is less than 2.00 at the end of the second probationary semester, the student will be placed on second academic suspension.
+If the Texas State GPA is not raised at the end of the first probationary semester, or is less than 2.00 at the end of the second probationary semester, the student will be placed on second academic suspension.

 Policies Governing Second Academic Suspension.
 Students who fail to meet the minimum academic standards defined above will be placed on academic suspension for a second time, for a period of two calendar years.
 If there are extenuating circumstances, students may appeal prior to the Monday of registration week to the appropriate college dean for reinstatement.
 If reinstatement is denied, students may then appeal to the Suspension Appeals Committee.
-If the appeal is approved, students may return to SWT on academic probation, subject to special conditions imposed by the dean or the Suspension Appeals Committee regarding course load limits, work load limits, counseling, etc. If reinstatement is allowed, students may apply for re-admission to SWT (refer to Program D in the Admissions section).
+If the appeal is approved, students may return to Texas State on academic probation, subject to special conditions imposed by the dean or the Suspension Appeals Committee regarding course load limits, work load limits, counseling, etc. If reinstatement is allowed, students may apply for re-admission to Texas State (refer to Program D in the Admissions section).
 The suspension notation will remain on the student's transcript, which will also show "Reinstated for , Enters on Academic Probation."
-In addition to any special conditions imposed by the dean or the Suspension Appeals Committee, students must meet the conditions under "Academic Probation" explained previously.
-At the end of the second probationary semester, if the SWT GPA is less than 2.00, the student will be placed on academic suspension.
+In addition to any special conditions imposed by the dean or the Suspension det the conditions under "Academic Probation" explained previously.
+At the end of the second probationary semester, if the Texas State GPA is less than 2.00, the student will be placed on academic suspension.

 Readmission Following a Second Academic Suspension.
-At the end of the two-year period for a second academic suspension, students may apply for re-admission to SWT (refer to Program D in the Admissions section).
+At the end of the two-year period for a second academic suspension, students may apply for re-admission to Texas State (refer to Program D in the Admissions section).

 Effect of Suspension on Correspondence or Extension Courses.
 While on suspension, students may complete a correspondence course in which they enrolled prior to suspension.
-Students may not enroll in an extension or correspondence course from SWT while on suspension.
+Students may not enroll in an extension or correspondence course from Texas State while on suspension.

 Registering at Another Institution During Suspension.
-Students who have been placed on academic suspension are not prohibited from registering at another institution; however, such academic work will not change the GPA used for calculating probation and suspension, since only those grades earned at SWT are calculated in determining probation-suspension status.
-Students who enroll for 30 or more semester hours at another institution while on suspension from SWT will be considered transfer students if they return and will be required to have a 2.25 GPA in that work for re-admission.
+Students who have been placed on academic suspension are not prohibited from registering at another institution; however, such academic work will not change the GPA used for calculating probation and suspension, since only those grades earned at Texas State are calculated in determining probation-suspension status.
+Students who enroll for 30 or more semester hours at another institution while on suspension from Texas State will be considered transfer students if they return and will be required to have a 2.25 GPA in that work for re-admission.